Adaptix is revolutionising radiology with its innovative 3D X-Ray technology that can deliver mobile point-of-care 3D imaging.

-Digital Tomosynthesis (DT) using conventional X-ray systems has already demonstrated its clinical potential beyond breast imaging.
-DT helps, for example, to better characterize equivocal lesions in planar chest X-ray and can optimize the use of CT resources.
-The introduction of Adaptix’s innovative distributed Flat Panel Source enables the design of compact, affordable DT systems that would allow more patients timely and easy access to low-dose 3D imaging.
+Digital Tomosynthesis using conventional X-ray systems has already demonstrated its clinical potential beyond breast imaging.
+DT helps to better characterize equivocal lesions in planar chest X-rays and can optimize the use of CT resources.
+The introduction of Adaptix’s 3D X-Ray technology enables the design of compact, affordable DT systems that would allow more patients timely and easy access to low-dose 3D imaging.

-No existing DT systems are mobile, therefore cannot be used for point-of-care diagnostics.
-They are also too large and expensive to be deployed in primary care or out of a hospital setting.
-The Adaptix technology is designed to enable low-cost systems to allow widespread deployment beyond the hospital, into primary care and ultimately the ambulance and developing world.
+No existing DT systems are mobile, and therefore they cannot be used for point-of-care diagnostics.
+They are also too large and expensive to be deployed in primary care or out-of-hospital settings.
+Adaptix technology is designed to enable low-cost systems for widespread deployment beyond hospitals, into primary care, and non-medical applications.

-This innovative approach is complemented by application of novel image reconstruction techniques producing a slice-by-slice reconstruction which enables extremely quick partial analysis and adjustment of slice thickness over regions of interest.
-The approach uses backprojection together with a ramp-filter, and is substantially less memory intensive than techniques that must reconstruct the volume as a whole.
-In addition, noise and artifact reduction techniques and the ability to reconstruct slices in super-resolution improve the reconstruction quality, whilst computational optimisation ensures that the method is fast.
+Our systems use novel image reconstruction techniques, producing slice-by-slice reconstruction, enabling extremely quick partial analysis and adjustment of slice thickness over regions of interest.
+The approach uses back projection together with a ramp-filter and is substantially less memory-intensive than techniques that must reconstruct the volume as a whole.
+Additionally, noise and artifact reduction techniques and the ability to reconstruct slices in super-resolution improve the reconstruction quality, while computational optimization ensures that the method is fast.

 Research and Development